Guto Harri Keynote Speaker

-- Former Director of External Affairs for the Mayor of London Boris Johnson
+- Director of Communications for Boris Johnson in No10

 - Former Director of Communications for NewsUK

 - 18 year career as a BBC journalist, including Chief Political Correspondent (2002-05)

 Guto spent the last 8 months at the heart of No10 during one of the most most tempestuous periods in recent political history.

 Having met Boris Johnson at University and worked for him when he was Mayor of London he entered Downing Street when the Prime Minister was fighting for his political life.
 As Director of Comms, he oversaw the response to the police investigation into “partygate” the Sue Gray inquiry, a vote of no confidence and ultimate implosion of the cabinet which led to the PM’s downfall.